wateecuhs/fdf/README.md

 Code can be optimized a lot, i parse the map too many times for no reason.

-I added poorly written code on the last commit but i probably wont clean it up

 ## how to use

 do